One Of The Outer Banks' Least-Visited Islands Has Beaches And A Village With New England Charm

 In and around Ocracoke village

 Island life on Ocracoke is centered around the village, which wraps its way around Silver Lake, the boat harbor where the ferries dock.
-The highway runs northeast out the village, taking you to the remote Outer Banks beaches on the rest of the island.
+The highway runs northeast out of the village, taking you to the remote Outer Banks beaches on the rest of the island.
 On the edges of Silver Lake, you'll find several waterfront eateries, shops, and lodging options, including the Ocracoke Harbor Inn and the Anchorage Inn.
 There are also numerous bed and breakfasts and smaller hotels on the island.

 The island has long been popular with campers thanks to a large, year-round National Park Service campground.
 It's located outside of town, right on the beach.
 Boaters coming to Ocracoke can choose between anchoring in Silver Lake or tying up at the marina or park service docks.

 During season, the island bustles with day trippers and visitors driving up and down the highway.
-But the island quiets down quickly, and many businesses shutter for the winter.
-And while summer is the popular time to visit the island, watch out for hurricane season — it runs from June 1 to November 30.
+But the island quiets down quickly, and many businesses close for the winter.
+While summer is the popular time to visit the island, watch out for hurricane season — it runs from June 1 to November 30.
 However, the primary concern is during the peak from mid-August to mid-October.
 Powerful nor'easters can also waylay your travel plans during winter.
 Many locals advise purchasing travel insurance if you are staying during peak storm months.

 Recommended